nikkvd/In-Depth-Analysis-of-IPL-Performance-Trends-2021-2023/README.md

 where rnk<=10;
 ```

-<b>Objective:<b> Identify the most consistent and high-scoring batsmen over the last three IPL seasons to showcase their dominance and reliability for fans and analysts.
+**Objective:** Identify the most consistent and high-scoring batsmen over the last three IPL seasons to showcase their dominance and reliability for fans and analysts.
 ## 2. Top 10 batsmen based on past 3 years batting average. (min 60 balls faced)
 ```sql
 with total as